kimtth/awesome-azure-openai-llm/README.md

 - @LlamaIndex `ElasticsearchReader` class:
 The name of the class in LlamaIndex is `ElasticsearchReader`.
 However, actually, it can only work with open search.

+- [Vector Search with OpenAI Embeddings: Lucene Is All You Need](https://arxiv.org/abs/2308.14963): Our experiments were based on Lucene 9.5.0, but indexing was a bit tricky because the HNSW implementation in Lucene restricts vectors to 1024 dimensions, which was not sufficient for OpenAI’s 1536-dimensional embeddings.
+Although the resolution of this issue, which is to make vector dimensions configurable on a per codec basis, has been merged to the Lucene source trunk [git](https://github.com/apache/lucene/pull/12436), this feature has not been folded into a Lucene release (yet) as of early August 2023.

 ## **Section 2** : Azure OpenAI and RAG demo